Torero Stadium

 Torero Stadium is an outdoor stadium in San Diego, California, located on the campus of the University of San Diego (USD).
 Opened in 1961, it is the home of the San Diego Toreros football and men's and women's soccer teams.
 The Toreros compete in NCAA Division I (FCS) as a member of the Pioneer Football League (PFL) for football and the West Coast Conference (WCC) for soccer.
-The stadium is also the home of the San Diego Legion of Major League Rugby (MLR) and the California Redwoods of the Premier Lacrosse League (PLL).
+The stadium is also the home of the California Redwoods of the Premier Lacrosse League (PLL).

 History

 Torero Stadium is the former home of San Diego Loyal SC of the USL Championship.
 It also served as the home of San Diego Wave FC of the National Women's Soccer League for most of its inaugural 2022 season before the team moved to San Diego State University's Snapdragon Stadium, which opened in September 2022.
 Additionally, it was the home of the San Diego Breakers rugby team.

 The stadium has hosted Major League Soccer and Liga MX exhibition games for the LA Galaxy, Club Tijuana, Toronto FC and Chivas USA.
 The U.S. women's national soccer team has played friendlies at the stadium.
 The WUSA San Diego Spirit women's soccer team played at Torero from 2001 to 2003.
 Torero Stadium hosted the 2012 women's college cup soccer tournament.

 Since 2002, the stadium has hosted The First 4 men's college lacrosse invitational.
 The New England Patriots used the stadium as their practice facility for the week leading up to their game with the San Diego Chargers on December 7, 2014.

 In 2024, the California Redwoods of the Premier Lacrosse League (PLL) announced San Diego as their home market, with plans to use Torero Stadium as their venue for home games.